 Hello to new skippers, returning skippers, alumni and families,

 It is my pleasure and an honor to welcome you to SBSSA.
 The start of the 2018 SBSSA sailing season is right around the corner.
 Our first sailing day will be Sunday April 8th.
 Mark your calendar.
+Come at noon for burritos, salad lunch to kick off the afternoon together.
 The complete calendar of all events can be found at under the Members tab of this website or in attachment here.

-There will also be the first Hut Meeting on Thursday March 22nd at 6:00 pm (location: Marine Center Classroom - 125 Harbor Way - Harbor - Upstairs - Above Harbor Market & Deli).
-This page will be updated once the location has been finalized.
+The first Hut Meeting was on Thursday March 22nd at 6:00 pm (location: Marine Center Classroom - 125 Harbor Way - Harbor - Upstairs - Above Harbor Market & Deli).
+You can find the slides of the meeting in the Tab Forms/Resources.

 2018 is the 70th year of SBSSA long tradition of teaching boys and girls aged 8 to 16 to sail, and race around the beautiful and safe waters of Santa Barbara harbor.
 Being part of SBSSA community, means fun on the beach, strong family ties, long time friendships, while fostering healthy child development, independence, seamanship and sailing skills.
 SBSSA has lasted because it carried its strength and successful traditions while adapted to its time and evolved with the needs of its members.